 Related: Old Mesilla: Where Time Stood Still

 When in Williamsburg, head to the Colonial Williamsburg Historic Area to be transported to an American Revolution-era town.
 You’ll encounter men dressed in red coats and carrying muskets and people trotting past elegant brick buildings via horse and carriage.
 You’ll see tradespeople carrying out apothecary, bindery, and blacksmithing tasks.
 You can even join in 18th-century games on a village green.

-Some of our most pleasant moments always seem to come when we stumble upon one thing while in pursuit of something else.
-So it was when we unexpectedly came upon the historic town of Midway.
-Located midway between Frankfort and Lexington, Historic Midway was the first town in Kentucky founded by a railroad (1832).
-During the railroad’s heyday, the 1930s, and 40s, up to 30 trains, a day rumbled through the middle of town.
-The passenger trains dwindled until the old depot was closed in 1963.
+Historic Midway was the first town in Kentucky founded by a railroad.
+Electricity was introduced in 1911.
+During the railroad’s heyday, the 1930s and 40s, up to 30 trains a day rumbled through the middle of town.
+Revitalization and rebirth began in the mid-1970s when several antique shops and galleries were established.
+In 1978, 176 buildings in Midway were placed on the National Register of Historic Places.
 Now, Historic Midway once again thrives and enjoys its present reputation as one of Kentucky’s favorite spots for antiques, crafts, gifts, restaurants, and clothing.

 Keystone, South Dakota

 After the discovery of gold within the mineral-rich region of the Black Hills, Keystone became a busy mining hub.
 It wasn’t long before Keystone began to boom, reaching over 2,000 people.
 In the early 1900s, the railroad reached Keystone, and with the railroad came further development of the area, mines, and community.
 Although many mining towns appeared throughout the nation with the discovery of gold and minerals, few have lasted the test of time like Keystone.